vitjanota/misc-animations/README.md

-# misc-animations
+# Misc Animations

-storage of simple reusable animations developed for misc webs (just to have them at one place)
+Storage of simple reusable CSS based animations developed for misc webs (just to have them at one place).